 They come with a small pouch that should protect them against minor scratches but won’t be as good as a hard case like the one that comes with the Bose QuietControl 30.
 The case does add bulk and make them a bit harder to carry around but should be fine in a bag.

 The Sony WI1000X are well-built around-the-neck headphones.
 The neckband is solid, yet quite flexible.
 The plastic used feels dense and shouldn’t break if you were to accidentally drop the headphones.
 They also have a cable management slot along the neckband to let you choose the cable length you need.
 However, the cables are thin and don't feel very sturdy.
+For a more flexible design, take a look at the Sony WI-C600N.

 The earbuds are fairly stable and shouldn’t pop out of your ears.
 The neckband design is decently stable and should be fine to run with.
 However, they don’t come with stability fins to secure a better fit inside your ears and the cables can get caught on an item of clothing, but it shouldn’t happen too often.